Important: ZenHub has launched a ZenHub Sprints entity separate from GitHub Milestones

 Creating Burndown charts in GitHub using ZenHub

-To create a Burndown chart you first need to assign a start and end date for your sprint.
+To create a Burndown chart you first need to assign a start and end date for your milestone.
 The due date was already set when you create the Milestone, but the start date of a Milestone is unique to reporting in ZenHub.

 Select Edit on the top right of the chart, or click Change to select dates.

 Setting start and end dates for ZenHub Sprints